cheneyyu/PeakForge/README.md

 Priors are supported but intentionally conservative in the current release:

 - **What gets loaded** – You can pass a BED (`--prior-bed`), bigWig (`--prior-bigwig`), and shape statistics table (`--prior-stats`), either directly or through `--prior-manifest`.
 The registry records width distributions, optional intensity summaries, and shape statistics for later plotting.

 - **How they are applied** – The BED overlap determines `PriorOverlap` and a per-peak `PriorWeight` (with a novelty penalty for unusually wide novel peaks).
 During differential testing, those overlap-aware weights are blended with any per-peak `IntZ` (intensity z) and `ShapeZ` (shape z) columns to form a unified score; the score is standardised, exponentiated, normalised to mean 1, and fed into the weighted Benjamini–Hochberg procedure (`prior_weight`, `p_weighted`, `q_weighted`).
 Log fold-changes and raw p-values are not directly altered.

 - **Why use them** – Overlap with a trusted catalogue down-weights p-values for familiar loci, while high-magnitude intensity/shape deviations (if supplied) push weights back toward 1, reducing over-confidence in discordant peaks.
 QC artefacts are still summarised (distributions, KDE plots, overlap tables), but the priors also influence multiple-testing correction through the weighting scheme rather than serving purely as quality checks.

-To ship a reusable prior bundle, place the files next to a `prior_manifest.json` containing the keys `prior_bed`, `prior_bigwig`, `prior_stats`, and `prior_weight`; `example/run_with_prior.sh` demonstrates this layout end-to-end.
+To ship a reusable prior bundle, place the files next to a `prior_manifest.json` containing the keys `prior_bed`, `prior_bigwig`, `prior_stats`, and `prior_weight`. `example/run_with_prior.sh` demonstrates this layout end-to-end.

+---

 ## References
 - [PyDESeq2][pydeseq2]